Skip to content

 Are science trivia questions good for learning?

 Yes.
 Research on the testing effect shows that actively recalling answers strengthens long-term memory more effectively than rereading notes.
 LearnClash builds on this by combining trivia questions with spaced repetition.
-Questions you miss reappear at increasing intervals until mastered across four stages: Learning, Familiar, Strong, and Mastered.
+Questions you miss reappear at increasing intervals until mastered across three stages: Learning, Known, and Mastered.

 What is the hardest science trivia category?

 Space and astronomy trivia stumps the most people because everyday intuition doesn't apply.
-Questions about the cosmic microwave background, magnetars, or the Oort Cloud require specialized knowledge.
-In LearnClash, astronomy topics have the lowest first-attempt accuracy rate across all science categories.
+Questions about the cosmic microwave background, magnetars, or the Oort Cloud require specialized knowledge, which makes astronomy one of the toughest science categories to answer cold.

 Where can I practice science trivia questions online?